marilag/talks/azurethursday/myscript.md

 Apparently computers, even if it's slightly better than humans, are also susceptible to making the same blunders.

 Sometimes the glitch is so weird, there's no way to know what happened.
-I feel that quite a lot with my brain
+Like the other day - I could not remember whether I ate the peanut butter sandwich or not.

 **Message Brokering and Event-Driven Architecture** 06